-Healthy eating sounds like it’s a given that it’s good for you.
+Healthy eating.
+Is it a given that it’s good for you?
 Not always.
-Healthy eating can stimulate orthorexia nervosa.
-It’s the psychological term for an ‘unhealthy obsession’ with healthy eating.
-It literally means ‘ fixation on righteous eating’.
+It can stimulate orthorexia nervosa – the psychological term for an ‘unhealthy obsession’ with healthy eating.
+It literally means ‘fixation on righteous eating’.

 Those who write the ‘Bible’ of psychiatric disorders, DSM-5, don’t recognise orthorexia nervosa as a clinical diagnosis.
-However, doctors and dietitians say it’s not unusual.
+However, doctors and dietitians say it’s close.
 It also appears to be more prevalent among vegetarians and vegans.
 At heart, it’s about a fixation on food quality and purity.

-Australian cardiologist Dr Ross Walker has a medical practice in Lindfield, on the upper north shore of Sydney.
+Australian cardiologist Dr Ross Walker has a medical practice in Sydney.
 One of his areas of expertise is preventative cardiology.
-Walker has published seven best-selling books on preventative cardiology.
-He also lectures nationally and internationally on the topic.
-Here’s what he says about whether healthy eating is really always good for you – Marika Sboros
+He lectures internationally and has published seven best-selling books on preventative cardiology.
+Here’s what he says about truly healthy eating. – Marika Sboros

 By Ross Walker

-Two and a half thousand years ago, the father of medicine, Hippocrates stated, “let food be thy medicine and medicine be thy food”.
-Of course, that was back in the days where food was very simple.
+Two and a half thousand years ago, the father of medicine, Hippocrates said, “let food be thy medicine and medicine be thy food”.
+Of course, that was back in the days where food was simple.
 There was little interference by human beings apart from catching or preparing natural foods.

 Food over 2000 years ago was, of course, a vital part of existence.
 It was certainly not the major pleasure it is nowadays.
 Constant food advertisements and television shows elevating celebrity chefs to superstar status bombard our modern world.
 Not to mention the quick-fix easy foods that take the strain out of food preparation.